-In the past, the need for multiple sensors and various hardware devices made strategic installation on a larger scale cost prohibitive.
-Back in the early 80’s, many of us struggled to see the value in using an incredibly expensive device to provide very little information.
+In the past, the need for multiple sensors and various hardware devices made strategic installation on a larger scale cost prohibitive and many manufacturers struggled to see the value in using an incredibly expensive device to provide very little information.
 That’s simply not the case today.
 Due to mass production, hardware costs are down significantly, and successful cost-saving results have guided the demand for IIoT integration upward.
 The biggest challenge plant leadership faces today is determining what kind of sensor to invest in, where it would be best utilized, and which parameters need to be set in place to achieve the most valuable data.

 More IIoT-ready devices and sensors with capabilities to measure pressure, proximity, contact, vibration, displacement, location, velocity, temperature, current, etc. are coming to the market daily – all with a variety of inputs such as electromagnetic, photoelectric, optical, radio and other signals.
 These sensors can also communicate with various types of ethernet, wireless and Bluetooth protocols.
 Because of this technology influx, the IIoT-device market has become saturated with multiple variations of each type of sensor.
 Research will play a key part in determining which brand and sensor type will work best for your organization.

-In many cases, software analytics tools are now available at little or no charge from many sensor OEMs.
-They vary greatly in overall capabilities, but all provide plenty of potential value.
+Software analytics tools vary greatly in overall capabilities, but all provide numerous IIoT benefits of potential value.
 By utilizing these tools where real-time data is available, it is possible to construct algorithms to predict and monitor real-time scenarios and take corrective actions instantly.
 This is one of the biggest value propositions to using this IIoT manufacturing technology.
 Below is a screen shot of vibration data from a sensor placed on a critical motor.

 With analysis and interpretation, it’s easy to get lost in the data output and take on more than your plant can handle.
 When faced with this influx of information, step back and ask yourself the following questions: